Create a Landscape That Supports Pollinators!

 - Deliveries June - September; orders taken anytime.

 - Pay on-line securely or email us if prefer to pay by check.

 Like any perennial garden, the most important step to success is prepping the area, especially minimizing the enrichment of the soil; these are wildflowers.
 Please read our page, Planting for Pollinators, for helpful guidelines in selecting your plants and creating a weed-free garden.

 Plants for pollinators are rather specific and vary from region to region, due to a long co-evolutionary process.
-For this reason we are committed to selling our plants only to the New England and New York states regions.
+For this reason we are committed to selling our plants only to the New England and New York states region.
 All of are plant selections are hardy to at least zone 4.
 If you are not sure of your hardiness zone, you can find it on the USDA Hardiness Zone Map.